FSK20119

 • Have a demonstrated learning need against each foundation skills subject for which the student is enrolled.

-All fees will be clearly declared on your student enrolment form or contact 1 Education for current pricing.
+Please see the Student Handbook for more information.
+All fees for the Certificate III component of your studies will be clearly declared on your student enrolment form and brochure or contact 1 Education for current pricing.

 Payment Options

-‘Unfunded’ students will be given the option to make payment via the following methods:
+to make payment via the following methods:

 • Direct Credit Bank Transfer or